 - €60 for students, unemployed or retired people.

-The Institute will organise and pay for a bus from Bilbao airport and city to Oñati the evening before and the morning after the seminar, as follows:
+Transport services: As part of the conference package, the Institute will organise and pay for a bus from Bilbao airport and city to Oñati the evening before and the morning after the workshop, as follows:

 Participants will be met by a driver who will be holding a Card with the initials IISJ/IISL and logo of the Institute.